SatyaKumar4/my-personal-website-2.0/README.md

 # my-personal-website

-This is a pure HTML portfolio website I created inspired by some of the personal websites of legendary Computer scientists like Jon Kleinberg, Tim Berners Lee.
+This is a HTML and CSS portfolio website I created with some pseudo classes sprinkled.
+Nice learning.